 Re-engaging with nature has, in many ways, addressed both of those issues.
 People are looking to relieve their stress in any number of ways now more than ever.
 They’re also looking for outdoor spaces to enjoy.
 Note the rise in pool construction.
 According to IMARC Group, the size of the global swimming pool construction market hit US$6.7 billion in 2021, and is expected to reach US$8.4 billion by 2027.

 How does a reconnection with nature manifest itself into our environment going forward?
 Design and architecture professionals are taking note of these new needs/concerns and are incorporating more natural elements into their projects.
 Biophilic design is a concept used within the building industry to increase occupant connection with the natural environment through the use of direct nature, indirect nature, and space and place conditions.
 Used at both the building and city scale, biophilic design, experts argue, has health, environmental, and economic benefits for both building occupants and urban environments.

 Practically speaking, wood in the biophilic design environment provides easier-to-construct, high-quality facilities that minimize carbon footprints.
-The energy required to provide a wood building is less than steel; carbon is taken out of the atmosphere, and wood is renewable
+The energy required to provide a wood building is less than steel; carbon is taken out of the atmosphere, and wood is renewable and sustainable.

 David Fell is a B.C. researcher who has studied the positive impacts of incorporating wood into the design of buildings and co-author of a report on how wood can be a restorative material in healthcare environments.

 For example, the report, quoting other studies, indicates the following:

 – Adding cedar wood panels and rice straw paper to the walls of a hospital isolation room reduced stress levels (measured by cortisol levels) experienced by people in the space compared to people who spent time in the room when it had its original concrete walls (Ohta, et. al, 2008).